 Our expertise in remote development

-SPD Group is a technology partner for innovative organizations helping with research, technology consulting, and software product development services.
-Since 2006 we helped clients in Finance, Fintech, E-Commerce, Tourism, and other industries to build a software product of their dreams.
-The competence of SPD Group spans from initial Research & Development to implementation of bleeding-edge technologies like Artificial Intelligence, Machine Learning, and Big Data.
+SPD Group is an innovative technology partner for organizations that offer Business Analysis, IT consulting, and software product development services.
+Since 2006 we have helped clients in Finance, Fintech, E-Commerce, Tourism, and other industries build software products of their dreams.
+SPD Group’s expertise spans from the initial Research & Development to the use of bleeding-edge technologies like Artificial Intelligence, Machine Learning, and Big Data.

-SPD Group takes pride in being a trusted development partner, not just an outsource service provider.
-We are focused on building long-lasting relationships over any short-term gain, taking ownership of the project, and growing with our partners.
+SPD Group takes pride in being a trusted development partner, not just an outsourcing service provider.
+We are focused on building long-lasting relationships and not any short-term gains.
+Typically, we take ownership of the client project and grow together with our partners.

-We have multiple cases, where our team members fully integrated into the team of a partner and became permanent members of the project.
-In June 2008, we started our partnership with a startup called NimbleCommerce.
-In 2016, this startup was acquired by the BlackHawk Network and the team from SPD Group joined new owners.
-We had almost 80 permanent experts providing business processes and assets consolidation, data transformation/migration, and post-transition support for this financial services, prepaid, payments, and gift cards leader.
-You can read the full case study here.
+In many instances, our team members have been fully integrated into the team of our partner and became permanent members of the project.
+In June 2008, we created a partnership with a startup called NimbleCommerce.
+In 2016, this startup was acquired by the BlackHawk Network.
+However, SPD Group’s team continued working on the project.
+It consisted of a total of around 80 permanent team members who performed business processes and assets consolidation, data transformation/migration, and post-transition support for the new owner of the project – an industry-leading company in financial services, and prepaid payments, and gift cards.
+You can read a detailed study here.

-In one of our more recent case studies, we partnered up with Poynt, a revolutionary open commerce platform and the inventor of the Smart Terminal.
-The partnership started in early 2019, the experts from SPD Group worked with a dedicated software team model and provided software development, software support, maintenance, brand-new features/improvement services.
+In one of our more recent projects, we partnered up with Poynt, a revolutionary open commerce platform and the inventor of the Smart Terminal.
+The partnership commenced in early 2019.
+SPD Group’s experts were engaged based on the dedicated development team model and provided software development, software support, maintenance, and brand-new features development and improvement services.
 On December 15, 2020, it was announced that GoDaddy signed a deal to acquire Poynt for $365 million.
-The team from SPD Group, which consists of 25 experts, continued to deliver results for Poynt under the new ownership.
+SPD Group’s project team which consisted of 25 experts continued to work for Poynt under the new ownership.

-We work with all of our partners 5 years on average, and currently have 500+ certified and award-winning experts involved in nearly 20 projects all over the world.
-Our partners are always able to communicate not only with management but also with software developers, to get detailed updates on progress.
+The average duration of our partnerships is 5 years.
+Currently, we have 500+ certified and award-winning experts involved in nearly 20 projects all over the world.
+Our partners are always able to communicate not only with our Management but also with our software developers to get detailed updates on the progress of their projects.

-Whether you already have a team of in-house software developers or don’t have any at all, a Dedicated Development Team model is a great choice for building your software product.
-If you are tight on budget, not sure about the technical requirements but still want to take on a journey of a long-term project give this model a try!
-With a trusted outsourcing company you will receive a partner that shares your goals and vision and offers help with the business direction.
+Whether you already have a team of in-house software developers, or you don’t have any at all, the Dedicated Development Team model is a great choice for building your software product.
+If you are tight on budget, not sure about the technical requirements, but still want to start implementing a long-term project give this model a try!
+With a trusted outsourcing company you will receive a partner that shares your goals and vision and can help you find the right business direction.

-Remote development teams can help you save your money or get more expertise for the same amount, have access to the global pool of experts, and be flexible to change the direction and the scope of the project without any recruitment hassle.
-On the downside, there is a risk of low quality, security issues, a lack of communication and control over the development process.
-However, with the right software development partner, the cons are clearly outweighed by the pros.
+Remote development teams can help you save money and get more expertise and value for the same investment.
+They give you access to a global pool of experts and the flexibility to change the project's direction or scope without any recruitment hassle.
+On the downside, there is a risk of lower software quality, security issues, a lack of communication, and a lack of control over the development process.
+However, with the right software development partner, the pros clearly outweigh the cons.

 It is perfect for situations where you dont have a clear vision of the final result of the project.
 In cases where the scope, budget, and timeline may change it is a way to go.
 Some projects like Machine Learning-powered, for example, reveal the actual requirements only after time and effort spent on discovery.